 3- Diversity in Culture?
 Equality as part of the recovery strategy for cultural centres (and society)- This webinar, open to all, gathered diversity experts, cultural operators, trade unionists and human rights campaigners to discuss how cultural organisations can place equality at the core of their recovery strategies.
 A workshop for ENCC members allowed them to share their experiences and needs in diversity and equality work.

-4- BECC 2020 staff exchange/training is dedicated to Working with Hyperdiverse Audiences.
+4- BECC 2020 staff exchange/training was dedicated to Working with Hyperdiverse Audiences.
 The kickoff seminar gathered 13 young cultural managers to work on defining what kind of cultural centre is needed for diverse communities today, how organisations can empower active participation of the different members of their community, how they can contribute to building societies that are more open and democratic, and how to build and manage teams working inside these organisations.
-The training will include two inspirational talks, open to the public, with Zita Holbourne and Ricky Seabra.
-See a short video about the event here.
+The training included inspirational talks, open to the public, by Zita Holbourne and Ricky Seabra.
+Check out a short video about the training here.

-6 - To conclude these first steps and go further, we will draft a diversity and equality action plan for the network for the 3-4 coming years.
-We will invite our members to reflect with us on how to incorporate equality, diversity and inclusion in all of our upcoming activities and programmes, as well as in our network policy and governance.
+6 - To conclude these first steps and go further, the ENCC 2021 General Assembly approved a new document, the ENCC Commitment for Equality.
+Building on this, the network will now draft a plan to incorporate equality, diversity and inclusion monitoring in all daily activities and upcoming programmes of the ENCC and of our members, as well as in our network policy and governance.